Raene/abdul-stroll/README.md

 # Setting Up

 create a .env file and set the env variables as specified in the env.example

 The database used by the app is Mongodb, so pass in a mongo db uri for the db env.

-npm install
+`npm install` to install the dependencies

-npm run compile to build the app
+`npm run compile` to build the app

 ```
 node build/src/scripts/seedCycleRules.js